ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 ```
 {: codeblock}

+The next time that the policy plan triggers the creation of backups, the backup snapshot is copied to the specified remote region.
+Backup snapshots that existed before the change in the backup policy plan are not copied to the remote location.

 For more information about available command options, see [`ibmcloud is backup-policy-plan-update`](/docs/cli?topic=cli-vpc-reference#backup-policy-plan-update){: external}.

 Fast restore and cross-region copy features are not supported for multi-volume or file share backups.